klmcwhirter/upd-indicator/README.md

    There will also be a global “Do not disturb” button to disable / re-enable monitoring.

-   The extension should be flexible enough to run on any linux system eith GNOME.
+   The extension should be flexible enough to run on any linux system with GNOME.

 ## Approach